 11 new songs you need to hear this week

 You’re welcome: We’ve made finding new songs by rising bands easy.
 Each week, we’re gathering the best from the underground and offering it to you in one, concise list.
-Scroll below and check out our Spotify Discover playlist, featuring these tracks and more!
+Scroll to the end and check out our Spotify Discover playlist, featuring these tracks and more!

 In return, we want to hear your favorite.
 Let us know what track you’ll be spinning for the rest of the weekend in the comments!